Repsol laying off 30 per cent of Canadian staff

 Spanish energy giant Repsol confirmed Tuesday it is cutting 30 per cent of its Canadian staff, laying off employees from its downtown Calgary office as well as Alberta field locations in Chauvin and Edson.

 Repsol, which purchased Calgary-based Talisman Energy for $13 billion in 2015, said the cuts are meant to “ensure the long-term sustainability” of the business.
-In an emailed statement provided by the company, Repsol said the departing employees are “skilled people who have made strong contributions to our business and we are very sorry to see them go.”
+In an ed statement provided by the company, Repsol said the departing employees are “skilled people who have made strong contributions to our business and we are very sorry to see them go.”

 Employees in the Canadian exploration, production and corporate units affected by the reorganization will be informed this week, according to an internal memo seen by Postmedia.